Gnassingbé Eyadéma: Death

 Zakari Nandja, chief of the Togolese army, pronounced Eyadéma's son Faure Gnassingbé as the new president of Togo.
 Alpha Oumar Konaré, president of the Commission of the African Union, immediately declared this act to be a military coup d'état and against the constitution.
-Other organizations, such as the International Community and ECOWAS, also did not approve the designation of Faure Gnassingbé as president.
+ECOWAS also did not approve the designation of Faure Gnassingbé as president.
 Under heavy pressure from ECOWAS and the international community, Faure Gnassingbé stepped down on 25 February and was replaced by Bonfoh Abass, the first deputy parliament speaker, until after the presidential elections on 24 April 2005, when Faure Gnassingbé was elected president with 60% of the vote.

 Eyadéma's funeral was held on 13 March 2005, in the presence of a number of presidents and other international dignitaries; Presidents Mathieu Kérékou of Benin, John Kufuor of Ghana, Laurent Gbagbo of Ivory Coast, Mamadou Tandja of Niger and Olusegun Obasanjo of Nigeria attended the ceremony.
-On 15 March, Eyadema's family and the RPT party paid him a final homage in his hometown of Pya.
+On 15 March, Eyadéma's family and the RPT party paid him a final homage in his hometown of Pya.